Standard Guide for Evaluating Cleaning Performance of Ceramic Tile Cleaners

 1.2 Such systems include any detergent, cleaner, or abrasive cleanser intended for cleaning hard surfaces composed of ceramic tile.
 This guide is not appropriate for evaluating performance on grout.
 This guide also excludes other surfaces such as glass, resilient flooring, synthetic countertop surfaces or washable wall surfaces.
 The products for which this guide is intended include solutions of soluble powdered detergent, dilutions of concentrated liquid detergent, or products intended to be used full strength, for example, foams, sprays, liquid, wipes, powders, or paste.

 1.3 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.
 Material Safety Data Sheets are available for reagents.
 Review them for hazards prior to usage.

 General Information